-Nature of concern/disclosure

-Please include where you were when the child made a disclosure, what there, what did the child say or do and what you said. at you saw, who else was

-Time & date of incident:

-Was there an injury?
-Yes / No Did you see it?
-Yes / No
+Nature of concern/disclosure Please include where you were when the chithere, what did the child say or do and what ild made a disclosure, what you saw, who else was you said.
+Time & date of incident: Was there an injury?
+Yes / No Describe the injury: Did you see it?
+Yes / No Have you filled in a body plan to show where the injury is and its approximate size?
+Yes / No Was anyone else with you?

-Describe the injury:

-Have you filled in a body plan to show where the injury is and its approved to Yes / No oximate size?

-Was anyone else with you?
 Who?
 Has this happened before?
-Did you report the previous in ncident?
+Did you report the previous incident?
 Who are you passing this information to?

-Name: Position:

-Your signature: Time form comp leted:
+Name: Position: Your signature: Time form completed: Date:

-Date: